canata09/E-Commerce-Woo-Plugin-WordPress/README.md

 ## Creating Theme Support for WooCommerce

-Used to add woocommerce support to themes using after_setup_theme command:
+Used to add woocommerce support to themes using after_setup_theme command:  <br />
+Detailed installation instructions can be found in the [Theme Support Guide](docs/functions.php).

 1. **Installation:** Simply download the plugin from the official website or install it directly from your preferred IDE's marketplace.
 2. **Activation:** Use your provided license key to activate the plugin and unlock its full potential.